 -Established in 1987

--CCP is positioned as an advanced certification for clinical engineer
+-CCP is positioned as an advanced certification for the clinical engineer

-<The way of become an Expert Perfusionist >
+<The way to becoming an Expert Perfusionist >

 -Graduating special clinical engineering course